berops/claudie/docs/input-manifest/input-manifest.md

 - `count`

   Number of the nodes in the nodepool.
+Mutually exclusive with `autoscalerConf`.

 - `serverType`